ankitmody/CSC-517-Slack-Bot/PROCESS.md

   * **Corollary Practices**

      * Single Code Base: For continuous integration, maintaining a single code base is important.
 Branches can exist for sometime, but should be brought together through frequent integrations.
+Initially, we were working individually and therefore had multiple branches but we merged them all to have a single code base.

      * Shared code: Having worked on the project since the beginning of the semester, there is now a sense of collective responsibility, anyone on the team can improve any part of the sytem at any time.
 The pre-requisite to apply this practice was adoption of teamwide coding practices.